simonwep/openvpn-pihole/README.md

 ### PiHole

-We're always using the very latest PiHole version - start the PiHole service at least once to edit configuration files manually.
+We're always using the very latest PiHole version.
+Start the PiHole service at least once to edit configuration files manually.

 ## FAQ & Recipes